walter-a-jablonowski/simple-obj-log/README.md

 ***Currently in dev:*** only arrays can be passed

 Instead of just plain text logs should contain data.
-Best would be a log saves objects of different types, that have shared columns like time in front.
+Best would be a log saves objects of different types, that have shared type and may have more columns like time or id in front.
 It saves in standard formats instead proprietary log file format: csv, json, yml or DB table.
 This makes processing data with standard tools easy.

 In general graph obj should be prefered, that can be linked freely (always best).
 Fix links are limitations.
 CSV and YML have less structure than a graph we only can print what is possible.
 Basically a tree can be printed